the Creative Commons Attribution 4.0 License.

 Subgrid-scale horizontal and vertical variation of cloud water in stratocumulus clouds: a case study based on LES and comparisons with in situ observations

 Stratocumulus clouds in the marine boundary layer cover a large fraction of ocean surface and play an important role in the radiative energy balance of the Earth system.
 Simulating these clouds in Earth system models (ESMs) has proven to be extremely challenging, in part because cloud microphysical processes such as the autoconversion of cloud water into precipitation occur at scales much smaller than typical ESM grid sizes.
 An accurate autoconversion parameterization needs to account for not only the local microphysical process (e.g., the dependence on cloud water content qc and cloud droplet number concentration Nc) but also the subgrid-scale variability of the cloud properties that determine the process rate.
 Accounting for subgrid-scale variability is often achieved by the introduction of a so-called enhancement factor E. Previous studies of E for autoconversion have focused more on its dependence on cloud regime and ESM grid size, but they have largely overlooked the vertical dependence of E within the cloud.
-In this study, we use a large-eddy simulation (LES) model, initialized and constrained with in situ and surface-based measurements from a recent airborne field campaign, to characterize the vertical dependence of the horizontal variation of qc in stratocumulus clouds and the implications for E. Similar to our recent observational study (Zhang et al.2021), we found that the inverse relative variance of qc, an index of horizontal homogeneity, generally increases from cloud base upward through the lower two-thirds of the cloud and then decreases in the uppermost one-third of the cloud.
+In this study, we use a large-eddy simulation (LES) model, initialized and constrained with in situ and surface-based measurements from a recent airborne field campaign, to characterize the vertical dependence of the horizontal variation of qc in stratocumulus clouds and the implications for E. Similar to our recent observational study (Zhang et al., 2021), we found that the inverse relative variance of qc, an index of horizontal homogeneity, generally increases from cloud base upward through the lower two-thirds of the cloud and then decreases in the uppermost one-third of the cloud.
 As a result, E decreases from cloud base upward and then increases towards the cloud top.
 We apply a decomposition analysis to the LES cloud water field to understand the relative roles of the mean and variances of qc in determining the vertical dependence of E. Our analysis reveals that the vertical dependence of the horizontal qc variability and enhancement factor E is a combined result of condensational growth throughout the lower portion of the cloud and entrainment mixing at cloud top.
 The findings of this study indicate that a vertically dependent E should be used in ESM autoconversion parameterizations.

 Marine boundary layer (MBL) clouds play an important role in Earth's climate system.
-Stratocumulus clouds are one of the predominant types of MBL cloud systems, covering more area in annual mean ( 20 % of the Earth's surface) than other MBL clouds (Warren et al.1986; Wood2012).
-Between their high albedo and large temporal and areal coverage, MBL stratocumulus significantly influence Earth's radiative budget (Klein and Hartmann1993; Martin et al.1995; Ghate et al.2014).
-As such, a realistic representation of MBL stratocumulus clouds in Earth system models (ESMs) and a faithful representation of their interactions with the climate system are extremely important for predicting and understanding future climate (Cess et al.1990; Bony et al.2015).
+Stratocumulus clouds are one of the predominant types of MBL cloud systems, covering more area in annual mean (∼ 20 % of the Earth's surface) than other MBL clouds (Warren et al., 1986; Wood, 2012).
+Between their high albedo and large temporal and areal coverage, MBL stratocumulus significantly influence Earth's radiative budget (Klein and Hartmann, 1993; Martin et al., 1995; Ghate et al., 2014).
+As such, a realistic representation of MBL stratocumulus clouds in Earth system models (ESMs) and a faithful representation of their interactions with the climate system are extremely important for predicting and understanding future climate (Cess et al., 1990; Bony et al., 2015).
 However, representing these clouds in ESMs is extremely challenging because many of the physical processes in MBL clouds occur at scales much smaller than the grid size of current ESMs.
-The scale of most ESMs is tens to hundreds of kilometers, whereas cloud microphysical processes occur at scales of tens of meters or smaller (Randall et al.2003).
+The scale of most ESMs is tens to hundreds of kilometers, whereas cloud microphysical processes occur at scales of tens of meters or smaller (Randall et al., 2003).
 Hence, most subgrid-scale cloud-physics processes must be parameterized using ESM-resolvable variables.

-Most precipitation falling from frontal or deep convective clouds involves ice-phase processes, whereas precipitation from MBL stratocumulus generally forms at temperatures above 0 C (or at least above the temperature where appreciable ice nucleation takes places) through the collision and coalescence of cloud droplets known as the warm-rain processes (Pruppacher and Klett1997).
-Precipitation exerts both obvious and subtle effects on stratocumulus cloud properties, specifically the vertical distribution of water, MBL stability, and the magnitude of turbulent fluxes and entrainment (Stevens et al.1998).
-Through these pathways, precipitation can then lead to cloud lifetime effects via both changes to cloud cover and the radiative properties of the clouds themselves (Albrecht1989).
+Most precipitation falling from frontal or deep convective clouds involves ice-phase processes, whereas precipitation from MBL stratocumulus generally forms at temperatures above 0 ∘C (or at least above the temperature where appreciable ice nucleation takes places) through the collision and coalescence of cloud droplets known as the warm-rain processes (Pruppacher and Klett, 1997).
+Precipitation exerts both obvious and subtle effects on stratocumulus cloud properties, specifically the vertical distribution of water, MBL stability, and the magnitude of turbulent fluxes and entrainment (Stevens et al., 1998).
+Through these pathways, precipitation can then lead to cloud lifetime effects via both changes to cloud cover and the radiative properties of the clouds themselves (Albrecht, 1989).

-Because of the profound influence of precipitation processes on the radiative properties of stratocumulus, they must be accurately parameterized within ESMs (Pawlowska and Brenguier2003; Wood2005; Mülmenstädt et al.2020).
-Many current ESMs use two-moment bulk microphysics schemes to simulate cloud microphysics (e.g., Lohmann et al.2007; Morrison and Gettelman2008; Salzmann et al.2010).
+Because of the profound influence of precipitation processes on the radiative properties of stratocumulus, they must be accurately parameterized within ESMs (Pawlowska and Brenguier, 2003; Wood, 2005; Mülmenstädt et al., 2020).
+Many current ESMs use two-moment bulk microphysics schemes to simulate cloud microphysics (e.g., Lohmann et al., 2007; Morrison and Gettelman, 2008; Salzmann et al., 2010).
 In this type of scheme, the full drop size distribution is separated into cloud and rain particle size distributions based on a separation size r0.
 Both distributions are characterized by mass (liquid water mixing ratio) and number concentration.
 Accordingly, the collision–coalescence processes are represented by autoconversion and accretion.
 Autoconversion is the process of cloud drops colliding with one another to form rain drops (r>r0), and accretion is the collection of cloud droplets (r<r0) by rain drops.
 Although many different types of autoconversion parameterization schemes have been developed, autoconversion is typically parameterized within many ESMs as a power function of liquid cloud water qc and cloud droplet number concentration Nc.
 One commonly used scheme developed by Khairoutdinov and Kogan (2000) parameterizes the autoconversion rate as

-where qr is the rainwater content, and the parameters C=1350, βq=2.47, and βN=-1.79 are derived from least-squares nonlinear regression of drop size spectra from bin microphysics large-eddy simulation (LES) output.
+where qr is the rainwater content, and the parameters C=1350, βq=2.47, and are derived from least-squares nonlinear regression of drop size spectra from bin microphysics large-eddy simulation (LES) output.
 In Eq.
 (1), qc is the cloud water mixing ratio (in kg kg−1), and Nc is the cloud droplet concentration (in cm−3).
 A parameterization with this functional form leads to a highly nonlinear dependence of the autoconversion rate on the qc.

 A number of previous studies have investigated the enhancement factors for autoconversion and other cloud processes using different approaches.
-Some studies aimed to understand the dependence of enhancement factors on cloud regimes using satellite observations (e.g., Lebsock et al.2013; Zhang et al.2019), whereas others investigated the dependence of cloud property variance and enhancement factors on ESM grid size, hoping to develop so-called scale-aware parameterization schemes (e.g., Boutle et al.2014; Hill et al.2015; Xie and Zhang2015; Ahlgrimm and Forbes2016).
+Some studies aimed to understand the dependence of enhancement factors on cloud regimes using satellite observations (e.g., Lebsock et al., 2013; Zhang et al., 2019), whereas others investigated the dependence of cloud property variance and enhancement factors on ESM grid size, hoping to develop so-called scale-aware parameterization schemes (e.g., Boutle et al., 2014; Hill et al., 2015; Xie and Zhang, 2015; Ahlgrimm and Forbes, 2016).
 Although these studies shed important light on the problem, with few exceptions, they share two common limitations.
 First, they consider only the impacts of subgrid qc variations on the E for autoconversion but ignore the impacts of subgrid variation of Nc and its covariation with qc.
 In a recent study based on satellite observations, Zhang et al. (2019) illustrated that, in addition to qc variability, the subgrid variance of Nc also increases the value of E. More importantly, they elucidate that qc and Nc are often positively correlated in stratocumulus clouds, and the neglect of the covariation between qc and Nc in the formation of E for autoconversion can lead to significant bias.
 This finding is confirmed by a recent study by Zhang et al. (2021) (referred to as Z21 hereafter) based on in situ measurements from the Aerosol and Cloud Experiments in the Eastern North Atlantic (ACE-ENA) campaign.
 They showed that the correlation coefficient between qc and Nc can be as high as 0.95 at cloud top, which substantially reduces the value of E and, therefore, counteracts the effects of qc and Nc variations.
 To distinguish the difference from impacts of Nc variability, following Z21, we shall use “Eq” in this study to refer to the impact of subgrid cloud qc on autoconversion.

 The other common limitation of previous studies is the neglect of the vertical dependence of cloud horizontal variability.
 Kogan and Mechem (2014, 2016) showed the importance of the vertical structure of horizontal variability and enhancement factors in shallow cumulus and congestus clouds.
 Stratocumulus clouds exhibit a distinct vertical structure resulting from a combination of processes such as adiabatic condensational growth, collision–coalescence, and entrainment mixing.
 As a result, the horizontal variations of cloud properties and, therefore, E depend on the vertical location inside the clouds.
 It is important to understand this dependence to better parameterize and simulate warm-rain processes in ESMs.
 Aiming to fill this gap in our knowledge, Z21 used in situ measurements of MBL clouds from the ACE-ENA campaign to quantify the vertical dependence of the horizontal variations of qc and Nc, as well as their correlation.
 Z21 first identified the horizontal legs in each research flight and then derived the corresponding horizontal variability and covariability of qc and Nc.
-Z21 found that the mean value of qc (i.e., qc) tends to increase from cloud base upward in a manner consistent with an adiabatic (or near-adiabatic) liquid water lapse rate associated with condensational growth (Zuidema et al.2005) and then peaks near cloud top before sharply decreasing near the inversion (see Fig. 4 in Z21).
-The horizontal homogeneity of the clouds, which is defined as the ratio of qc2 to the variance of qc (see Eq.
+Z21 found that the mean value of qc (i.e., 〈qc〉) tends to increase from cloud base upward in a manner consistent with an adiabatic (or near-adiabatic) liquid water lapse rate associated with condensational growth (Zuidema et al., 2005) and then peaks near cloud top before sharply decreasing near the inversion (see Fig. 4 in Z21).
+The horizontal homogeneity of the clouds, which is defined as the ratio of 〈qc〉2 to the variance of qc (see Eq.
 2), follows a similar pattern that increases first from cloud base upward and peaks below cloud top.
 As a result of this vertical structure, the enhancement factor E for the autoconversion parameterization due to qc variation tends to decrease from cloud base toward cloud top, with a minimum value below cloud top, and then increases slightly toward cloud top.
 This observation-based study shed important light on the vertical dependence of the subgrid variation of qc and the corresponding impacts on E and autoconversion process rates.
 An important implication is that the value of E has a strongly vertical dependence, so the use of a constant value can lead to substantial error in the simulation of autoconversion.
 However, Z21 also faces two important limitations.
 First, as an observation-based study, Z21 provided only a phenomenological description of the vertical dependence of the horizontal qc variation and did not explain the underlying physics, especially the connections of qc vertical structure to the known cloud processes such as condensation growth and entrainment.
 Second, the horizontal legs in each research flight (RF) only sampled three to four levels in the stratocumulus cloud, providing a crude picture of cloud vertical structure.

 This study is inspired and motivated by Z21.
 We use a state-of-the-art LES to simulate a stratocumulus cloud case (18 July 2017) observed during the ACE-ENA campaign.
 The rich information from the LES, in particular the high-resolution cloud profile, allows us to overcome the limitations in Z21 and shed fresh light on the three-dimensional (3D) structure of qc and the associated implications for the enhancement factor E for autoconversion.
 The main objectives of this paper are (1) to use LES to achieve a process-level understanding of the vertical dependence of the horizontal variation of cloud water in stratocumulus clouds, in particular the connections with key microphysical processes such as condensational growth and entrainment, and (2) to better understand how these subgrid-scale variations of cloud water affect the enhancement factor associated with warm-rain processes in ESMs.
 Z21 identified the importance of variability in both qc and Nc, as well as covariability between them, but here we first address only variability in qc, with Nc being a fixed parameter.
 Subsequent work will broaden the scope to consider both qc and Nc interactively.
 The paper is organized as follows: in Sect.
 2, we summarize the ACE-ENA campaign and field observations relevant for this study; Sect.
 3 describes the LES model and setup of the simulation suite; Sect.
 4 discusses the simulation results; and our conclusions are summarized in Sect.
 5.